 The Best Universities to Study English Literature in the UK

-Here are the top ten UK universities for studying an undergraduate degree programme in English Literature according to The Guardian University Guide 2020:
+Here are the top ten UK universities for studying undergraduate English Literature programmes according to The Guardian University Guide 2020:

 Durham has consistently ranked as the number one university to study English Literature in the UK according to almost all university league tables.
 The modules at Durham include compulsory ones such as drama, novels and poetry as well as others on various authors, texts, and genres from diverse historical periods.
 Students get to study a single honours or joint degree in English.